 Therefore, the next question is, what tips can I get to help me overcome my networking apprehensions?
 Hopefully, the 10 simple tips or reminders below will help you answer that question.

-10 tips to help you network professionally.
+10 tips to help you start networking professionally.

 1. Research events and pick the ones right for you.